 Moreover, the museum hosts a huge collection of animal examples and natural objects, including the greatest shell in the world.
-Visiting it, you will see the ruff in breeding plumage; the spoonbill, which nests only in Punte Alberete; the wigeon, which comes here to winter; or the many birds of prey, reptiles and mammals that come here in search of a place away from humankind.
+By visiting the museum, you will see the ruff in breeding plumage; the spoonbill, which nests only in Punte Alberete; the wigeon, which comes here to winter; or the many birds of prey, reptiles and mammals that come here in search of a place away from humankind.

-Of course, also rare species are on display, such as the Curlew, dubbed “the birdwatcher’s holy grail”; the little egret and the several storks on their massive nests (almost two metres in diametre).
-Other smaller birds like sparrows, wagtails and starlings, in order to escape the sight of the birds of prey, have learnt to nest amidst the branches in the base of the storks’ nests.
+Of course, also rare species are on display, such as the curlew, dubbed “the birdwatcher’s holy grail”; the little egret and the several storks on their massive nests (almost two metres in diametre).
+In order to escape the sight of the birds of prey, other smaller birds like sparrows, wagtails and starlings have learnt to nest amidst the branches in the base of the storks’ nests.

 The NatuRa Museum has been acknowledged by Regione Emilia-Romagna as “high quality museum and Emilia-Romagna service and consultancy centre for independent educational institutions”.